KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ## Overview

-This extension is intended for implementations that targets a display with the goal of outputting realtime, or interactive, framerates.
+This extension is intended for implementations that targets a display with the goal of outputting realtime, or interactive, framerates in either HDR or SDR in a physically correct manner.

-The goal of this extension is to provide a way to convert the resulting (rendered) output values to a known range so that they can be sent to a display.
+The goal of this extension is to provide a way to convert the resulting (rendered) scene linear light output values to a known range so that they can be sent to a display.
 One of the reasons for this is to retain the hue of the source materials under varying light conditions.
-Correct representation of hue is important in order to keep artistic intent, or to achieve a physically correct visualization of products for instance in e-commerce.
+Correct representation of hue is important in order to achieve a physically correct visualization and to retain original artistic intent.

+This extension does not declare user defined tone-mapping, s-curve, color lookup table (LUT) or similar as the process of applying these may be non pysically based and alter the energy conserving nature of the glTF BRDF.

 Another reason is to provide means for deterministic brightness (light intensity) values.
 According to research (Bernstein et al. 2018) the mind's perception of brightness is mostly the same, regardless of object brightness.